 For a general-purpose introduction to our lab’s broad vision for the future of machine learning in healthcare, see Mihaela van der Schaar’s chapter in the 2018 Annual Report of the Chief Medical Officer for England, entitled “Machine learning for individualised medicine.”

 We’ve decided to create a number of engagement events to share ideas and discuss topics that will define the future of machine learning in healthcare.

-At present, we’re planning to hold two types of session on a regular basis: Inspiration Exchange will provide a forum to brainstorm methods and techniques with machine learning students, while Revolutionizing Healthcare will target the the healthcare community and focus on challenges and opportunities in clinical application of machine learning.
+At present, we hold two types of sessions on a regular basis: Inspiration Exchange provides a forum to brainstorm methods and techniques with machine learning researchers, while Revolutionizing Healthcare targets the healthcare community and focuses on challenges and opportunities in the clinical application of machine learning.

 Sign up for Inspiration Exchange or Revolutionizing Healthcare

 Mihaela van der Schaar’s keynote at the 7th ICML Workshop on Automated Machine Learning (AutoML 2020).

 Resources and papers cited on this page, in order of appearance

 - Various contributors, “The No Free Lunch Theorem,” Wikipedia.